trolldbois/volatility_plugins/README.md

 Interesting files are named headers_values.py

 Based on that a lot of plugins can be made, like a strings extractor.
-It used heuristics to extract readable allocation.
+HaystackReverseStrings is an string extractor.
+But instead of parsing the whole memory dumps, it only looks at strings contained into the process valid memory allocations.

     $ vol.py --plugins=src -f ~/outputs/vol/zeus.vmem haystackreversestrings -p 856